WestonAnderson/WestonAnderson.github.io/_pages/about.md

 ![](https://WestonAnderson.github.io/images/ensoSA.png)

-A review article on the varied climate impacts of ENSO on South America, and why those impacts are important to society.
+This is review article on the varied climate impacts of ENSO on South America, and why those impacts are important to society.
+It was written by a team of exceptional South American scientists, who generously included myself as an early career scientist.

 <br/>
 <br/>